 Wilson, who lives close to the project site, is especially concerned with the calculations leading to the amount of land that was set aside from development and the property taxes paid at the site.

 "I have emailed or been to the City Hall nearly every day since major backhoe work began.
-There seems to be no stopping City Hall from allowing the destruction of environmentally sensitive habitat.
-The mature forest and tons of soil has already been hauled away," Wilson's message on Thursday said.

 The charge of corruption at City Hall is the most dramatic statement yet during what has been a mild-mannered City Council campaign lacking any political pizzazz.
 Wilson said at the outset of her campaign the decision to seek a City Council spot was based on her opposition to the North Silver Lake project.
 She has broached many of the issues in the Thursday e-mail during previous appearances at City Council meetings.